-While the controversy around recreational use of marijuana remains, the medical capabilities of the drug are undeniable.
-Decades of research and millions of dollars globally have been devoted towards examination of the benefits that may be achieved by using marijuana as a treatment therapy.
+While the controversy around the recreational use of marijuana remains, the medical capabilities of the drug are undeniable.
+Decades of research and millions of dollars globally have been devoted towards an examination of the benefits that may be achieved by using marijuana as a treatment therapy.
 The following are a few of the researched applications of marijuana for medical benefits.

 Users of medical marijuana claim that the drug can help to suppress nausea and reduce pain, which is why it is often used to alleviate the side effects following chemotherapy treatment.
 Researchers from Harvard Medical School published a study in 2010 which suggests that the benefits of the drug may actually be due to decreased levels of anxiety, leading to a mood boost in the user.
 In low doses, it may also act as a sedative.
 High doses, however, cause increased anxiety and even paranoia.

 Marijuana, specifically through its active ingredient THC may have the ability to slow down the advancement of Alzheimer's disease, according to a study published in 2006.
 The study published in the Molecular Pharmaceutics journal established that THC slows down the creation of amyloid plaques by suppressing the action of brain enzyme responsible for the process.
 Amyloid plaques are the ones that destroy brain cells leading to progression of Alzheimer's.